-The SolarStorm 880 measures 23 by 18 by 5 inches and is fairly heavy at 32 pounds.
-The weight surprises some people when they first pick it up, although it is actually lighter than most comparable lights.
+The SolarSystem 1100 measures 18 by 18 by 4 inches and is relatively light at 26 pounds.
+The weight surprises some people when they first pick it up, since it is quite a bit lighter than most comparable lights.

-When you buy an 880, you also get heavy-duty, easy-to-use hangers and a standard 110/120 volt power cord.
+When you buy an 1100, you also get a standard 110/120 volt power cord and a data communications cable, which you use for greenhouse or grow room applications.
 You can run this light at up to 277 volts, but you would need to buy a separate power cord.

-CLW lights come with a 3 year warranty that guarantees you will be able to get your light fixed for free.
-They even pay for return shipping, which is not common in this industry.
+CLW SolarSystem lights come with a 5 year warranty that guarantees you will be able to get your light fixed for free.

 Pros and Cons